hariprasadreddyk/stocks-webscraping-api/README.md

 Automate daily data scraping & updates

-## Acknowledgment
-This project was originally developed as part of CIS 9600 at Baruch College in collaboration with Kehsi and Mehfuza.

 Add interactive visualizations (Plotly/Seaborn)

 Expand API integration for broader financial metrics

 Deploy as a dashboard (Streamlit/Flask)

+## Acknowledgment
+This project was originally developed as part of CIS 9340 (Programming for Data Analytics) at Baruch College in collaboration with Kejsi Beqiraj and Mahfuza Sabiha.